 - IEEE Outstanding Engineering Award

-Candidates have to be IEEE members of our section (ENCS).
+Candidates must be IEEE members of our section (ENCS).
 The award will be presented during a special ENCS gathering near the end of the calendar year.

 Submission shall contain: